You may have an employee whose wages are subject to garnishment at some point. What is a wage garnishment? And what do you need to do?

-Garnishment is a method of collecting money from a person who has overdue debts.
-When an employee has unpaid debts, a court or government agency might order you to withhold extra money from the employee’s paycheck.
+Garnishment is a method of collecting money from a person with overdue debts.
+When an employee has unpaid debts, a court or government agency might order you to withhold extra money from their paycheck.
 The withheld wages go toward repaying the employee’s debts.

 - Unpaid taxes